520 Fifth Avenue: Interior

 The foundation extends 48 ft below ground and consists of pads measuring 10 to 19 ft thick; the foundation walls are 60 ft thick on average.
 The elevator pits descend 60 ft below ground level.
 The superstructure is supported by concrete pillars.
 Each of the 72 stories is a reinforced concrete floor slab, with steel beams and concrete shear walls linking it to the concrete core; the structure is further reinforced by "belt floors" on floors 32 and 52.
 The southeast corner of the building, facing Fifth Avenue and 43rd Street, has a 24 by 24 in steel column that rises 31 stories and is connected to the core.

 Vicky Charles of Charles & Co. designed 520 Fifth Avenue's interior.
-The building's main entrance is through a lobby with walls of walnut wood and a floor of mosaic tiles.
+The building's main entrance is through a lobby area with walls of walnut wood and a floor of mosaic tiles.
+There are three lobbies: a residential lobby to the west, an office lobby at the center, and a lobby for members of the building's club to the east.
 The building is mixed-use, with 100 residences and office space, in addition to restaurants on the first three stories.
 The office space spans approximately 200000 ft2, with ceilings measuring 12 ft high.
 Each of the office stories has a separate HVAC system.
 The building has little retail space because, at the time of its development, retail space on Fifth Avenue between 40th and 49th streets was less profitable than retail space between 50th and 59th streets.

-The upper stories include apartments with between one and four bedrooms each.
+The upper stories include 100 apartments with between one and four bedrooms each.
 The interiors are painted in neutral colors and have crystal, brass, and wood decorations.
 In the apartments are kitchens with walnut cabinets, bathrooms with marble floors, and ceilings measuring 10 to 14 ft high.
 The five highest residences are penthouse apartments, which each occupy a full story.
 According to Vicky Charles, the residences used "rich colors, hand-printed wallcoverings, soft warm plasters, custom crystal chandeliers, buttery leathers, and luxurious plush upholstery".

-The building includes a private club called Moss.
+The building includes a private club called Moss, to which tenants receive free membership.
 The club contains the Babette restaurant, Turkish baths, lounges, and a pickleball court.
 On the top floor, which is numbered as the 88th because of its 880 ft height above ground level, is a game room, library, sun room, and dining room.
+The sun room measures 16 by 25 ft across with three glass walls.
 The top five stories contain a tuned mass damper weighing 500 ST along with mechanical equipment.